Attractions, Sights & Things to Do in Rethymno

 Located 43 km from Heraklion and 52 km from Rethymno is a visitable cave included in UNESCO geoparks famous for is stalactites and stalagmites.

-The second-largest in population city of Crete which preserved its traditional architecture and compose one of the biggest Greek destinations.
+Second-largest city in population of Crete which preserved its traditional architecture and composes one of the biggest Greek destinations.

 Questions & Answers about Rethymno

 - Third-largest Cretan city, hosts Cretan University departments & relies on tourism.

 - The architecture & the narrow streets of the old city characterize it as a labyrinth.